LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Focus on core writing experience with the enhanced Quill editor
 - Develop wireframes to guide implementation of key interfaces
+- Create a reusable component library for consistent UI implementation
 - Ensure design system allows for consistent styling across the application
 - Prepare for integration of AI features in the writing workflow
-- Next focus: Component library and responsive design
+- Next focus: Responsive design variations and authentication system implementation

 ## Important Patterns and Preferences